fvoon/clash-of-inserts/README.md

   Detail: Reason code: Canceled on identification as a pivot, during commit attempt.
   Hint: The transaction might succeed if retried.
   ```
+- Serializable isolation is optimistic at the database level: PostgreSQL lets transactions proceed and checks for conflicts at commit.

 This prevents the race and enforces serial equivalence.